hamidra/a2alite/README.md

 A2ALite is a lightweight, modular SDK that simplifies building **A2A-compliant servers** through a minimal interface.
 It handles messaging, streaming, context and task management, and JSON-RPC protocol, allowing you to focus solely on implementing your **agent's execution logic**.
 The SDK provides high-level primitives to handle A2A requests and responses, task management, and streaming.

----
+## Key Features and Benefits

+- Simplest way to build A2A-compliant servers.
+- Minimal interface, abstracting away A2A protocol complexity.
+- Modular, allowing you to easily swap out implementations of components.

-## 📦 What Needs to Be Implemented
+## What Needs to Be Implemented

 The only thing that needs to be implemented ro enable an agent to process A2A requests is the `IAgentExecutor` interface: